pmlmodelling/nctoolkit/readme.md

 ```

 Currently, the package has been tested for Linux computers.
 It will not
 work on Windows platforms, currently.
-But (buyer beware) it probably
-should work on Macs.
+But (buyer beware) it should work on Macs.

 ## Tutorials